 Ok, so I utilized Telemedicine and the doctor told me I need to go in for testing, what now?

 3. The good news is that under the Families First Coronavirus Response Act, all insurers are required to cover COVID-19 testing and the government will provide funding for testing of the uninsured.
-In addition to the act, there are companies like Everlywell that have developed at-home test kits that are ready to launch March 23rd, 2020.
-These test kits can be prescribed via telemedicine, cost $135, and can be paid for using an HSA or FSA account.
+In addition to the act, there are companies like Everlywell that have developed at-home test kits.
+These test kits can be prescribed via telemedicine, cost $109, and can be paid for using an HSA or FSA account.

 Testing is covered, great.
 What about treatment?